Soneso/stellar_flutter_sdk/documentation/sdk_examples/create_account.md

-### Send a native (XLM) payment
+### Create Account

 In this example we will let Friendbot fund a testnet account.
-In the main net however we need another already existin account to be able to create a new one.
+In the main net however we need another already existing account to be able to create a new one.

 ### Friendbot (testnet only)